milankinen/livereactload/README.md

 ## Motivation

 Hot reloading is de facto in today's front-end scene but unfortunately there isn't any decent implementation for Browserify yet.
-This is shame because (in my opinion) Browserify is the best bundling tool at the moment.
+This is a shame because (in my opinion) Browserify is the best bundling tool at the moment.

-Hence the goal of this project is to bring the hot reloading functionality to Browserify by honoring its principles: simplicity and modularity.
+Hence the goal of this project is to bring hot reloading functionality to Browserify by honoring its principles: simplicity and modularity.

-## How it works?
+## How does it work?

 LiveReactload can be used as a normal Browserify plugin.
 When applied to the bundle, it modifies the Browserify bundling pipeline so that the created bundle becomes